mindovermiles262/leanote-docker/README.md

 ## Getting Started

-1. Inside `app.conf`, change the secret and any other fields you may want to change.
+1. Inside `conf/app.conf`, change the secret and any other fields you may want to change.
 Then run:

 ```
 docker-compose up -d